GoogleChrome/developer.chrome.com/site/en/docs/devtools/console/log/index.md

 When you want to only view the messages that came from a certain URL, use the **Sidebar**.

+{% Aside 'gotchas' %}
+Sidebar filters are temporary.
+The **Console** doesn't persist such filters across all pages as well as page, DevTools, and Chrome reloads.
+{% endAside %}

 1. Click **Show Console Sidebar**
     {% Img src="image/admin/WCuENTqHgjAR2Be3Hdqq.png", alt="Show Console Sidebar.", width="25", height="20" %}.